taspeotis/ExpressionEvaluator/README.md

-ExpressionEvaluator is a library to help developers evaluate C# and VB .NET expressions.
+Expression Evaluator is a library to help developers evaluate C# and VB .NET expressions.
 The expressions you need to evaluate are compiled through the .NET Framework's own CodeDOM so nearly all language features are supported.
 The library can expose remotable objects to the expressions for a scripting-like capability.
 All expression evaluation is sandboxed.

-ExpressionEvaluator is written in C#.
+Expression Evaluator is written in C#.

 # History and Errata

-ExpressionEvaluator was written to help parse Visual Basic expressions in SQL Server Reporting Services reports.
+Expression Evaluator was written to help parse Visual Basic expressions in SQL Server Reporting Services reports.
 In particular, the objective was to produce a library that would produce the same output as Microsoft's own report server.
 To this effect the library automatically adds imports and references to some assemblies and types.
 The relevant section of the RDL Specification is reproduced below:

 > ## Built-in References